Farmer suicides rise in India as climate warms, study shows | New Country 923

 For the past month, hundreds of farmers — some carrying human skulls they say are from farmers who committed suicide in the drought-stricken southern state of Tamil Nadu — have been staging what they say will be a 100-day protest in a central New Delhi square to “prevent the suicide of farmers who feed the nation.”

-The government recently introduced legislation to subsidize a crop insurance scheme aimed at reducing some of the financial risk faced by farmers who take out loans to buy seeds and agrochemicals.
-But experts note there is almost no discussion about mental health as it relates to India’s farming community, with agricultural debt and crop failure still considered political issues.
+The government recently introduced legislation to subsidize crop insurance aimed at reducing some of the financial risk faced by farmers who take out loans to buy seeds and agrochemicals.
+But experts note there is almost no discussion about mental health as it relates to India’s farming community.

 Agriculture Minister Radha Mohan Singh told lawmakers Thursday there were 11,458 farmer suicides in 2016 — the lowest number in two decades.
 It was also a year of mild temperatures and normal monsoon rains.